Written by Sean Marchese, MS, RN | Scientifically Reviewed By Arti Shukla, Ph.D. | Edited By Fran Mannino | Last Update: November 21, 2024

 How Asbestos-Related Diseases Develop

-Scar tissue that forms in the alveoli blocks oxygen from entering the bloodstream.
-Combined with increased lung rigidity, these issues cause chronic deficiencies in oxygen and respiratory complications that progress with age.
+Ongoing lung inflammation causes scar tissue that leads to asbestosis.
+Scar tissue is tougher than healthy tissue.
+This makes the lungs stiff, restricting their ability to expand for a full breath.
+Scar tissue in the alveoli blocks oxygen from entering the bloodstream.
+Patients cope with chronic deficiencies in oxygen and respiratory complications that progress with age.

 Sean Marchese